 To learn more about designated trails, visit georgina.ca/trails.

-Garbage and recycling in the Town of Georgina will continue to be picked up as per the regular schedule.
 Residents who need to replace a blue box or green bin are no longer be able to do so at the Green for Life (GFL) office in Aurora.
 GFL will continue to deliver replacement bins to residents.
 They can be reached at 1-866-421-5625 or by email at WasteLine@gflenv.com.
 The customer service line is open Monday to Friday from 7 a.m. to 7 p.m.
-For more about waste and recycling in Georgina, download the free Recycle Coach app or visit georgina.ca/WasteandRecycling.

 The Town is holding virtual Council meetings.
 The Town is using the ZOOM platform for the meetings, in addition to the usual broadcast through the Town’s live internet streaming tool.
 Public participation by phone is now available.
 A pre-registration form is required to be submitted to the Clerks Division by noon the day before the meeting.
 The form can be found at georgina.ca/CouncilMeetings.
 Rogers TV Georgina will also broadcast the meetings.

-The Town of Georgina is resuming regular parking enforcement.
-The suspension of the three-hour on-street parking restrictions will be lifted and the three-hour limit will now be enforced.
+The Town of Georgina has resumed regular parking enforcement.
+The suspension of the three-hour on-street parking restrictions has been lifted and the three-hour limit is being enforced.
 Everyone is encouraged to be aware of parking signage that indicates no parking or stopping.
 Remember – lanes need to be clear to allow safe road access for emergency vehicles.
 To learn more about parking regulations, visit georgina.ca/parking.

 The Town’s Noise By-law currently meets the requirement to allow all service or delivery trucks, who are providing essential services to continue with their business outside of current daytime hours.
 This will ensure all essential services and stores will be stocked for our community.